Maize&BlueReview - 3 takeaways from Michigan's blowout win over Hawaii

 Then the J.J.
 McCarthy show began.

-Here are three takeaways from U-M's SCORE win over the Rainbow Warriors.
+Here are three takeaways from U-M's 56-10 win over the Rainbow Warriors.

 McCarthy is clearly Michigan's starting quarterback